eng-hasantf/GlowGuidePrivacyPolicy/Privacy_Policy.md

 6. Cookies

-GlowGuide does not use cookies.
+BeautyGM does not use cookies.

 The app does not currently have a website.